Do Go On - 533 - El Chupacabra

 Yeah.

-It had Paul McCartney
+It had Paul McCartney.

-and the rest.
+And the rest.

 The band, the Beatles could have been.

-So, yeah, very similar description.
+So, yeah, very similar.

+description.
 So that's, you know, that's a brief run through of the story.
+A lot of sightings,

-but a lot of sightings and a lot of dead animals.
+a lot of variations, but a lot of sightings and a lot of dead animals.
+Let's get into some

-to categorise the creature as any known predator,
+the creature as any known predator, some authorities have ventured that trippercas may actually

-may actually be large vampire bats.
+be large vampire bats.
+Whoa.

 That's honestly worse.